rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 Surely they would remember where her name was, right?

-So Noname scrunched her face up and leapt through a rainbow window, into the fluffy swirls that formed the Clouds of Civium.
+So name-pending scrunched her face up and leapt through a rainbow window, into the fluffy swirls that formed the Clouds of Civium.

 A very busy machine stopped right in front of her, stirring up the cloudstuff and making a considerable mess of it all.